-Ovarian cancer is quietly affecting the lives of our mothers, daughters, sisters, wives, and friends.
-It ranks 5th in overall cancer deaths for women and accounts for more cancer deaths than any other female gynecologic cancer.1 Together we can change that.
-When found early, 94% of ovarian cancer patients live longer than 5 years after diagnosis, but only 20% of women are diagnosed in the early stages of disease.2 Why?
+Ovarian cancer continues to quietly affect the lives of our mothers, daughters, sisters, wives, and friends.
+It ranks 5th in overall cancer deaths for women.1 Together we can change that.
+When the cancer is found early, patients live longer than 5 years after diagnosis, but only 20% of women are diagnosed in the early stages of disease.2 Why?
 Lack of awareness, information, and dialogue.

-Right now, during Ovarian Cancer Awareness Month, is a great time to start talking about early detection, sharing information, and building momentum around supporting the growing number of women—and families—who are impacted by ovarian cancer every day.
+While Ovarian Cancer Awareness Month is a great time to start, every day is a good day to talk about early detection, share information, and show support for the growing number of women—and families—who are impacted by ovarian cancer.
 When we #OvaryAct, we start conversations.
 We break barriers.
 We spark hope.
-We save lives.
 And it all starts with you.

-Download and share these four GIFs on Instagram, Facebook, and Twitter to help get the word out.
+Download and share these seven GIFs on Instagram, Facebook, and Twitter to help get the word out.
 Use #OvaryAct in every post.

 Oh, and for all you GIPHY lovers, we have stickers for you too.
 Search ovaryact or ovarian cancer on your keyboard to use them on Facebook Messenger, Instagram Stories, Snapchat, WhatsApp, and more.